 Pilots have enough to worry about without adding the need of having to watch for these avoidable nuisances.
 They are in charge of the safety of their passengers as well as that of themselves and their coworkers.
 Their work is stressful enough without having to worry about dodging objects that have no business being in their airspace – yet the FAA notes in a 2015 report that pilots are seeing increased numbers of drones at altitudes much higher than the 400 feet allowed.
 An interesting article on a pilot’s take on the safety issues surrounding drone usage notes the difficulty in balancing the interest in and advantages of drone use with the obligation of keeping the skies safe.
 He notes that the FAA has a huge – yet extremely important – task at hand and that it must find a way for drones to share the airspace without increasing risk.
 Just as the FAA has to work on this issue, so must the individual airlines, to ensure that their employees are afforded the safest possible work environment.
 If its employees are injured during the course of their job, the company is required to provide workers’ compensation.
 It is in everyone’s best interest to find a way to make the skies as safe as possible.

-When Workplace Accidents Occur, Contact Bader Law Firm, LLC
+When Workplace Accidents Occur, Contact Bader Scott Injury Lawyers

-At Bader Law Firm, LLC, we handle workers’ compensation cases exclusively.
+At Bader Scott Injury Lawyers, we handle workers’ compensation cases exclusively.
 As a result, we have the experience you can rely on in a wide range of workers’ compensation issues.
 Our competent and knowledgeable attorneys are ready to work with you to determine what you are entitled to if you have been injured on the job in any line of work.
 Contact us today to find out what we can do for you.